 Is Incest Legal in the U.S.?

-Incest Laws in the U.S.
+Why is Incest Illegal in the U.S.?

 - Adoptive parents and adopted children